Change location v

 Opting for a no-win, no-fee legal team means you will only be charged for their services if you succeed in your claim.
 This takes away a considerable amount of pressure, allowing you to proceed with a case without worrying about how to cover the costs if you lose.

-A workers’ compensation claim is considered a ‘no fault’ scheme, but a work injury damages claim (also known as a negligence claim) must show that the employee’s suffering is a result of their employer’s negligence.
+A workers’ compensation claim is a type of ‘no fault’ claims scheme, but a work injury damages claim (also known as a negligence claim) must show that the employee’s suffering is a result of their employer’s negligence.
 The process for filing these claims differs as do the entitlements.

 If your workers’ compensation claim is rejected, you can lodge an appeal or dispute for compensation and medical benefits.